xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

 **Re-originate VPNv4 routes using EVPN stitching RT “import re-originate stitching-rt”:**
 This is configured under vpnv4 address-family to enable import of vpnv4 routes with normal RT 110:110 and re-originate it with evpn stitching-rt.

-**Advertise re-originated routes to EVPN “advertise vpnv4 unicast re-originated”:**
+**Advertise re-originated routes to EVPN “advertise vpnv4 unicast re-originated stitching-rt”:**
 Configure “advertise vpnv4 unicast re-originated stitching-rt” keyword under evpn address family.
 This will configure advertisement of vpnv4 routes to BGP evpn neighbors.
 The route targets will change from vpnv4 RT 110:110 to evpn stitching route target before advertising to EVPN neighbors.
 DCI advertises this as evpn route type 5.

 <table style="border-collapse: collapse; border: none;">